Learning Actionable Counterfactual Explanations in Large State Spaces: Limitations and Ethical Considerations

-Although we focus on healthcare datasets in our experiments, our data-driven CFE generation approach generalizes to a broad spectrum of real-world scenarios, such as college admissions, loan applications, judicial systems, and other settings.
+Although our experiments primarily use healthcare datasets, our data-driven CFE generation approach generalizes to a broad spectrum of real-world scenarios, such as college admissions, loan applications, judicial systems, and other settings.
 Future works could expand our setup to other data settings and informational access challenges.
 Lastly, we caution readers that the experimentally generated CFEs from our empirical analyses are intended solely for illustrative purposes, and readers should not use them for self-treatment.